pennmem/UnityEPL-FR/README.md

 ```

 # Prefabs maintained with this project
-RamulatorInterface, VAD, WordAudioPresenter, and WordListGenerator are maintained with this project.
+RamulatorInterface, VAD, and WordListGenerator are maintained with this project.
 For notes on using these prefabs, please see the notes in /Assets/Prefab/ThePrefab/ .